 I modified the behaviour for the template selection.
 If the version number is not a version number (ie it's not an official release), then the template1.0 is used.
 I asked the Mercurial packager for Windows why he don't use official releases.

-#7 Updated by Jean-Philippe Lang almost 10 years ago
+#7 Updated by Jean-Philippe Lang about 10 years ago

 Pierre, the repository used for unit and functionnal tests can be found in